gnunn1/modernize-apps-jboss/docs/cdk-docs/md/04-mono-to-micro-part-2.md

 **4. Stop the application**

-Before moving on, click in the first terminal window where the app is running and then press CTRL-C to stop the running application!
-Or click `clear` to do it for you.
+Before moving on, click in the first terminal window where the app is running and then press CTRL-C to stop the running application.

 ## Congratulations

-You have now successfully created your the Catalog service using Spring Boot and implemented basic REST API on top of the product catalog database.
+You have now successfully created your Catalog service using Spring Boot and implemented basic REST API on top of the product catalog database.
 You have also learned how to deal with service failures.

-In next steps of this scenario we will deploy our application to OpenShift Container Platform and then start adding additional features to take care of various aspects of cloud native microservice development.
+In next steps of this scenario, we will deploy your application to OpenShift Container Platform and then start adding additional features to take care of various aspects of cloud native microservice development.

 ## Create the OpenShift project